pheobeayo/FrontendDappProject/README.md

 ## Description

 This program comprises a straightforward contract coded in Solidity, a language tailored for creating smart contracts on the Ethereum blockchain.
-The contract contains four functions designed to test wallet connection to dApp, setAge in number, setName in string, and fetch/get this data functionalities.
+The contract contains four functions designed to test wallet connection to dApp, setAmount in number, setName in string, and fetch/get this data functionalities.
 Additionally, a frontend interface has been incorporated for user convenience.

 ## Getting Started